DrNyktersten/3380_Normalization/README.md

 # 3380_Normalization
-This is Normalization program that is build to determine whether the tables are normalized or not.
+This is Normalization program that is build for Database Systems with Dr. Carlos Ordonez, Fall 2021.